MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/index.md

 ---
-description: How to export and import modules in Node
+description: How to export and import modules
 ---
-# Exports and imports
+# Modules

 - [Modules](https://nodejs.org/api/modules.html) in the Node docs